 Everyone’s skin is unique, so it may take some trial and error to determine which products work best for your combination skin.

 **We have a nice resource on our website called "Help Me Choose" where you can find help with products based on a specific skin condition or sensitivity.

 Not sure about your skin type?

-You can find many online quizzes that will help you find out your skin type—I tried one and got normal, combination and dry skin for my result.
+You can find many online quizzes that may help you find out your skin type.
+Unfortunately, I tried one and discovered that I have normal, combination, and dry skin.
+It was not very helpful.

 Want to learn more about your skin?